A Complete Guide to Sales Tax

 No matter how large or small your business is, sales tax is an important and sometimes frustrating topic to master.
 Even if you only operate in one state, the myriad statewide and local rates and regulations can create challenges to staying compliant, and those are only magnified when you’re selling in multiple states.
 Of course, staying compliant is essential to the continued health and success of your business, and it is possible if you have the right information and tools at your disposal.

 Unless you live in one of the few states that doesn’t have one, you’ve likely been paying sales tax your whole life, but you may never have stopped to think about what it actually is.
 Essentially, sales tax is a tax on consumption, and as such, it’s typically levied on the end consumer of a good or service.
-However, it’s the responsibility of the retailer selling that good or service to calculate the sales tax at the appropriate rate, collect it from the customer at the point of sale, and then remit it to the state.
+However, it’s the responsibility of the retailer selling that good or service to calculate the sales tax at the appropriate rate, charge sales tax to (and collect it from) the customer at the point of sale, and then remit it to the state.

 There are five states that don’t have a general statewide sales tax, although they do sometimes impose taxes on specific items or allow local jurisdictions to levy their own.
 Those states are Alaska, Oregon, New Hampshire, Delaware and Montana (commonly referred to as the NOMAD states, from their initials).
 Of course, because sales tax is such a major source of revenue for states, those that don’t impose sales tax compensate in other ways.